Elyasb14/tinyweather/twnet/README.md

 To view an in depth wireguard mikrotk config, you can view [MIKROTIK.md](https://github.com/Elyasb14/tinyweather/blob/main/twnet/MIKROTIK.md).
 The summary being is that it exposes a wireguard interface for nodes to connect to and for proxies and tsdbs to get data from nodes.

-## Future Options

-- Add a second core router using a new subnet like `10.0.4.0/24`.

 ## Network Diagram

 ```plaintext